cloudylogic/testclsrest/README.md

 # testCLSrest
-### Command Line tester for the Cloudy Logic Studios REST API
+### Python test script for the Cloudy Logic Studios REST API

-Welcome to the command line Python test script for the CLS REST API.
-The CLS REST API itself is hosted on [api.cloudylogic.com](http://api.cloudylogic.com), and although it has a manual testing facility built into the main page using AJAX, the Python script goes much further in shaking out the API.
+Welcome to the Python test script for the CLS REST API.
+The CLS REST API server code is hosted on [api.cloudylogic.com](http://api.cloudylogic.com), and although it has a manual testing facility built into the main page using AJAX, the Python script goes much further in shaking out the API.
 If you have questions, or would like to provide feedback and/or to report a bug, feel free to contact the author, Ken Lowrie, at [www.kenlowrie.com](http://www.kenlowrie.com/).

 ### Attributions